#E75 Frosh/Soph - 2021 Backcourt

 Matt Constant, St. Andrew’s – He’s a young lead guard with an elite motor but he strikes a great balance between that and staying under control.
 He was a willing passer off the bounce and also instinctive and crafty around the rim.

-Jonathan Guerrier, Lexington Christian – One of the youngest and most naturally talented players in attendance, Guerrier has a wealth of tools at his disposal.
+Jonathan Guerrier, Lexington Christian – One of the youngest and most naturally talented players in attendance as he was the only 8th grader in the field.
+Guerrier has a wealth of tools at his disposal.
 He pushes the ball and plays with great pace, has terrific hands to dribble and pass, and is naturally unselfish.

 Kurtis Henderson, Catholic Memorial – A bulldog of a lead guard, Henderson may be a little undersized but he’s compact and very powerful.
 He has a tight handle, is able to absorb contact with his low center of gravity, attack the paint, and defends the ball.